 Our business will require additional capital to meet our product development objectives.
-Based on currently available information, we estimate that we have sufficient working capital to support our operations through at least the end of 2015 (without the proceeds of this offering).
+Based on currently available information, we estimate that we have sufficient working capital to support our operations through the end of 2016.
 The expectations described above are based on current information available to us.
 If the cost of our ongoing activities are greater than we expect, our assumptions may not prove to be accurate.
 There can be no assurance as to the exact amount of the funding we will require or as to whether any such required funding will be available to us when it is required.